hemant10singh/Interior-designing-website/README.md

 # Interior-designing-website
-This is the project of my intership program of web designing via backend node js and mysql as database.
+This is the project of my internship program of web designing via backend node js and mysql as database.